 Thunder Boy by Sherman Alexie, illustrated by Yuyi Morales

-Thunder Boy wants a name all his own, not just a littler version of his dad.
+Thunder Boy wants a name all his own, not just a littler version of his dad’s name.
 So he begins brainstorming the best name, all the while figuring out who he is.
 The story is humorous and playful while placing importance on knowing yourself.
-I also love that this particular multicultural story is about a family that is Native American.

 Princess Hair by Sharee Miller

 I love this joyful celebration of the many styles, textures, and shapes of black hair!
 These princesses have dreadlocks, kinks, head wraps, curls, and bantu knots.
 “Princesses with AFROS do-si-do. // Princesses with BRAIDS throw parades.”
 All the princesses love their hair.
 We can see it in the exuberant illustrations of playful, happy little girls.
 This is a favorite picture book for 2017, Delightful Picture Books That Celebrate Hair, and a Must-Read Book for 3-Year-Olds.